-Neil has been researching integrated care for older people.
-He has been working with local commissioners and providers of health and social care to support developing programmes with literature reviews and evaluation.
+Previous research included study of local commissioning of third sector support for older people in the community.
 Drawing upon his recent Masters of Public Health, Neil focuses on inter-professional and inter-organisational aspects of integrated or coordinated care.
 He is also a strong advocate for involving patients and carers in service improvement, as well as exploring potential for service users to participate in research and evaluation.
-Neil aims to explore benefits to health literacy within future programmes, for example capturing the impact of telehealth projects on self-management and carer involvement.
 Neil's experience leading both qualitative and quantitative health research enables him to advise on suitable research or evaluation methods.

 Evidence-based dementia care